milcert/ExpoMon/README.md

 # ExpoMon

-ExpoMon is a plugin developed by milCERT.ch, the Swiss Military CERT, for [x64dbg](https://github.com/x64dbg/x64dbg) with the goal to assist the reverse engineer during dynamic analysis of malicious binaries when they resolve APIs, e.g. with `GetProcAddress`, `LdrGetProcedureAddress`, etc. or a custom implementation of those functions.
-The plugin monitors any access to a cloned memory page of the export directory of every module; `IMAGE_EXPORT_DIRECTORY.AddressOfFunctions` is hijacked and points to the cloned memory page.
+ExpoMon is a plugin developed by milCERT.ch, the Swiss Military CERT, for [x64dbg](https://github.com/x64dbg/x64dbg) with the goal to assist a reverse engineer during dynamic analysis of malicious binaries when they resolve APIs, e.g. with functions such as `GetProcAddress`, `LdrGetProcedureAddress`, etc. or a custom implementation of those functions.
+In theory, the plugin monitors access to a module's `IMAGE_EXPORT_DIRECTORY.AddressOfFunctions` array, which is usually accessed when resolving an exported function's address via the Export Address Table (EAT); in practice, in favor of increased performance, the plugin monitors access to a cloned page of the memory page containing the module's EAT with `IMAGE_EXPORT_DIRECTORY.AddressOfFunctions` hijacked to point to it.

 ## Features

-- Logs context information on access to the RVA of an exported function
+- Logs context information on access to the address containing the RVA of an exported function
-	- `IMAGE_EXPORT_DIRECTORY.AddressOfFunctions[]`
-- Hijacks accessed exported functions
+- Hijacks the accessed exported functions (RVA hijack)

-## Known limitations
+## Known limitations (by design)

 - Cannot handle cases where pattern scanning is used to find the functions
 - Cannot handle cases where hardcoded relative offsets are used to find the functions